Introduction to Debits and Credits

 Did you know?
 You can earn our Debits and Credits Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium debits and credits materials.
 These include our visual tutorial, flashcards, cheat sheet, quick tests, quick test with coaching, and more.

-Note: You can earn our four Certificates of Achievement for Debits and Credits, Adjusting Entries, Financial Statements, and Working Capital and Liquidity when you upgrade your account to PRO Plus.
+Note: You can earn any or all of our Certificates of Achievement for Debits and Credits, Adjusting Entries, Financial Statements, Balance Sheet, Income Statement, Cash Flow Statement, Working Capital and Liquidity, Financial Ratios, Bank Reconciliation, and Payroll Accounting when you upgrade your account to PRO Plus.

 The initial challenge is understanding which account will have the debit entry and which account will have the credit entry.
 Before we explain and illustrate the debits and credits in accounting and bookkeeping, we will discuss the accounts in which the debits and credits will be entered or posted.